jrtechs/NodeJSBlog/blogContent/posts/data-science/csci-331-review-2.md

 ### Event

-An event A is any subset of the probability space $\omega$ The probability of an event is the sum of the probabilities of the atom events in the event.
+An event A is any subset of the probability space $\Omega$ The probability of an event is the sum of the probabilities of the atom events in the event.

 Ex: probability of rolling a even number dice is 1/2.